Agitated Nutsche filter: Commercial uses

-Agitated Nutsche Filter Dryers (ANFDs) are widely used in the pharmaceutical, chemical, and fine chemical industries for solid-liquid separation under vacuum or pressure.
+Agitated Nutsche filter dyers are widely used in the pharmaceutical, chemical, and fine chemical industries for solid-liquid separation under vacuum or pressure.
 These systems combine filtration, washing, and drying in a single, closed vessel—ensuring safe, contamination-free processing of sensitive or hazardous materials.
 ANFDs are ideal for batch processing of high-purity APIs and specialty chemicals where product recovery and minimal human exposure are critical.

 ANFD systems are particularly suited for liquids with a high solid content, where the liquid phase is mechanically separated through a permeable filter medium under vacuum or pressure.
 The height-adjustable agitator optimizes filtration, enabling uniform filter cake formation on the horizontal base of the filter, ensuring superior solid recovery.
 The system also supports the mechanical discharge of solids, making it highly efficient for production.